 Students who are withdrawing from a course (dropping a course after the add/drop deadline) that requires a co-requisite should complete this form if they are dropping only one course in a co-requisite group.
 This form should accompany the Drop/Add form.

-You must receive permission from your advisor and obtain equivalent course information from the corresponding the School of Engineering Department(s) and your major academic advisor.
+You must receive permission from your advisor and obtain equivalent course information from the corresponding School of Engineering Department(s) and your major academic advisor.

 This form will indicate what the courses taken abroad will count as in terms of your degree plan.
 For example, a free elective, a Level 2 CAM course, or Physics II.